Undiscovered (Brooke Hogan album)

-Undiscovered is the debut album from American singer Brooke Hogan, released on October 24, 2006 by Storch Music Company and SoBe Entertainment.
-The album sold 30,000 copies in its first week, debuting at No. 28.
-As of April 2007, the album had sold a total of 127,000 copies.
-The album was going to be re-released in 2007 along with a new single, but instead Hogan decided to begin work on her second album.
+Undiscovered is the debut album from American singer Brooke Hogan, released on October 24, 2006, by Storch Music Company and SoBe Entertainment.

+The album sold 30,000 copies in its first week, debuting at number 28 on the US Billboard 200.
+By April 2007, it sold another 97,000.

 Background

 Brooke Hogan first signed a record deal with Trans Continental Records in 2002.
 She began work on her debut album in mid-2003 and had an album recorded and ready to be released in September 2004.
-Unfortunately for Brooke, after her first single "Everything to Me", bombed the charts, the release of her debut album This Voice was canceled and she was dropped from the label.
+After her first single, "Everything to Me", bombed the charts, the release of her debut album This Voice was canceled and she was dropped from the label.
 Two years later, Hogan signed to Storch Music Company, as well as SoBe Entertainment to release her debut album, which she had been recording for three years.

 Recording

 Hogan recorded the album in Miami, Florida with producer Scott Storch.
 The song "Beautiful Transformation" was originally to feature a rap by Stacks, but they changed it at the last minute to feature the original lyrics written for the song and sung by Hogan.
 Brooke stated in August 2007 that she was very unhappy with the record, and she also felt it did not reflect her as an artist like her second album.